Public broadcasting in the United States: Early history

 Early public stations were operated by state colleges and universities, and were often run as part of the schools' cooperative extension services.
 Stations in this era were internally funded, and did not rely on listener contributions to operate; some accepted advertising.
 Networks such as Iowa Public Radio, South Dakota Public Radio, and Wisconsin Public Radio began under this structure.

+The Association of College and University Broadcasting Stations formed in 1925; in 1934, it was renamed the National Association of Educational Broadcasters.
+Over time, commercial broadcasting began to dominate the available frequency space.

 The concept of a "non-commercial, educational" station per se did not show up in U.S. law until 1941, when the FM band was authorized to begin normal broadcasting (before 1941, it was experimental).
-The Federal Communications Commission (FCC) reserved the lower 5 frequencies of the band – between 42.1 and 42.9 MHz – for such stations; when the FM band moved in 1945 to 88-106 MHz (later expanded to 108 MHz), the frequencies from 88.1 to 91.9 MHz were set aside for non-commercial educational stations, though they are not limited to those frequencies (for example, WFIU in Bloomington, Indiana has its FM frequency at 103.7 MHz).
-Houston's KUHT was the nation's first public television station, and signed on the air on May 25, 1953 from the campus of the University of Houston.
+The Federal Communications Commission (FCC), with lobbying from the NAEB, reserved the lower 5 frequencies of the band – between 42.1 and 42.9 MHz – for such stations; when the FM band moved in 1945 to 88-106 MHz (later expanded to 108 MHz), the frequencies from 88.1 to 91.9 MHz were set aside for non-commercial educational stations, though they are not limited to those frequencies (for example, WFIU in Bloomington, Indiana has its FM frequency at 103.7 MHz).

+The W. K. Kellogg Foundation funded the formation of the "(NAEB) Tape Network" in 1951, and the Ford Foundation funded the National Educational Radio Network starting in 1961.

+Houston's KUHT was the nation's first public television station, and signed on the air on May 25, 1953, from the campus of the University of Houston.
 This phenomenon continued in other large cities in the 1950s; in rural areas, it was not uncommon for colleges to operate commercial stations instead (e.g., the University of Missouri's KOMU, an NBC-affiliated television station in Columbia).
 The FCC had reserved almost 250 broadcast frequencies for use as educational television stations in 1953, though by 1960, only 44 stations allocated for educational use had begun operations.

+The Ford Foundation funded the Educational Television and Radio Center in 1951, later renamed National Educational Television.